 Macroeconomic Advisory Committee

-Maple-Brown Abbott Global Listed Infrastructure maintains a proprietary Global Macroeconomic Advisory Committee consisting of Lachlan Pike, Portfolio Manager & Analyst along with two external appointees.
+Maple-Brown Abbott Global Listed Infrastructure maintains a proprietary Global Macroeconomic Advisory Committee which includes two external appointees.

 The Committee is charged with providing guidance to our investment process in two important ways.
 Firstly, to help better ensure that any macroeconomic variables used as inputs into our valuation models are as timely, consistent and accurate as possible, and secondly to give specific macroeconomic opinions to thus better help protect the portfolio from unintended country, currency or macroeconomic risks.